vickythatguy/svignesh.github.io/README.md

-# Resume Overview: S. Vignesh

-This README highlights the structure and key elements of the resume for **S. Vignesh**, a professional with expertise in business analytics, data visualization, and machine learning.

----

 ## **1. Professional Summary**
 - Business Analyst and Data Analyst with hands-on experience in SQL, Python, Power BI, Tableau, and cloud platforms (Azure).